spareinetrip/stremula-1/README.md

 4. **Server** serves content from the database in real-time
 5. Posts are only marked as "fully processed" when ALL required sessions are found and converted

+## 🔄 Auto-Restart Functionality

+Both the server and fetcher service now include built-in auto-restart functionality to handle crashes and unexpected errors:

+### How It Works

+- **Automatic Recovery**: If either service crashes due to an unhandled exception or promise rejection, it will automatically restart
+- **Smart Limiting**: To prevent infinite restart loops, the system limits restarts to:
+  - Maximum 5 restarts per 60-second window
+  - 5-second delay between restart attempts
+- **Graceful Shutdown**: Before restarting, services gracefully shut down existing connections and cleanup resources
+- **Configuration Errors**: Configuration errors (missing API keys, etc.) do not trigger auto-restart as these require manual intervention

+### When Auto-Restart Helps

+- Unhandled JavaScript exceptions
+- Unhandled promise rejections
+- Unexpected runtime errors
+- Memory-related crashes (Node.js will still restart)

+### When Auto-Restart Doesn't Help

+- Port conflicts (these are configuration issues, not crashes)
+- Missing configuration files or API keys
+- System-level issues (out of memory, disk full)
+- Manual termination (Ctrl+C)

+### Additional Protection

+For production deployments, it's recommended to also use:
+- **systemd** (Linux): Provides an additional layer of restart protection (already documented above)
+- **PM2** (cross-platform): Another popular process manager that can work alongside the built-in restart mechanism

+The built-in auto-restart works independently and provides immediate recovery, while systemd/PM2 provides additional protection for system-level failures.

 ## 🐛 Troubleshooting

 ### "Real Debrid not configured"